dwjoyce/pythonbook/chapters/Grouping data together.rst

         if user_choice == 'stop':
             break

-This should be fairly familar to you now.
+This should be fairly familiar to you now.
 We are importing the ``random`` module, and we have a loop which repeats until the user breaks out by entering the word 'stop'.

 The new bit is the second line, where we define a list with the possible choices contained (boxed up) in a list, which we call ``choices``.
 It is a list of strings.
 We can then add onto our program (watch the indentation, these lines are *within* the while loop)::